Caring For Pets During An Emergency

 - At least three days worth of food and plenty of extra water.

 - Extra medications, if your pet takes them.

 - Pet sanitation supplies.

 - The pet's immunization and medical records.
 The County's Animal Control Center will require these if your pet stays there during an emergency.

 Your pet should be licensed, as required by County law.
 And consider micro-chipping; you can have your pet micro-chipped at the Animal Control Center in Baldwin or at a veterinary hospital.

-The Maryland Emergency Management Agency's web site contains more useful information about disaster preparedness for pets and livestock.
+The Maryland Emergency Management Agency website contains more useful information about disaster preparedness for pets and livestock.